 There are hundreds of villages & towns to be found in Slovenia.
 Many of these have retained their historical charm, and are really worth a visit.
 But which ones are fun to visit with children?
 We have compiled an overview for you with the villages & towns we would like to tell you more about.

-The following Slovenian villages and towns are discussed:
+The following Slovenian villages and towns are listed:

 Ljubljana